-.
-A 'Board of Directors' is the elected body that governs a common interest development.
-The Corporations Code defines 'directors' as:
+Directors Defined.
+A "Board of Directors" is the elected body that governs a common interest development.
+The Corporations Code defines "directors" as:

-.
+Officers.
 Although officers are normally directors, their roles are different.
-See comparison chart
+See comparison chart.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.